 Referral Program Software

-Platforms like GrowSurf, ReferralCandy, and Friendbuy focus on customer referral programs — making it easy for existing customers to refer new ones in exchange for rewards.
-They excel at in-app referral widgets and double-sided incentives but generally lack the tracking depth needed for affiliate or creator partnerships.
+Platforms like GrowSurf, ReferralCandy, and Friendbuy focus on high-volume customer referral programs — making it easy for large bases of consumers to refer new ones in exchange for rewards.
+They excel at in-app referral widgets and double-sided incentives but are tuned for B2C and e-commerce, not the lower-volume, higher-value, relationship-driven referrals that bring an MSP a new managed-services contract.

 Enterprise PRM

 Impartner, ZINFI, and Channeltivity represent the traditional PRM category.
 These platforms were built for large vendors managing hundreds of resellers and VARs.
 They offer deep portal customization, deal registration, MDF management, and partner certifications.
-The trade-offs are long implementation timelines, high price points, and limited support for modern partnership types like affiliates and creators.
+The trade-offs are long implementation timelines, high price points, and far more weight than a $1M-$20M MSP needs to manage a handful of referral sources.

-This is the fastest-growing category and the one most relevant to SaaS companies in 2026.
-Multi-channel platforms manage affiliates, referrals, creators, and co-marketing from a single dashboard.
-They use a growth ladder approach: you start with one channel, prove ROI, then expand to additional partnership types without switching tools or migrating data.
+This is the category most relevant to MSPs in 2026.
+Multi-source platforms manage client referrals, vCIOs and centers of influence, peer and complementary MSPs, and ISV/vendor partners from a single dashboard.
+They use a growth ladder approach: you start with one referral source — usually your happy clients — prove it generates recurring revenue, then expand to additional sources without switching tools or migrating data.

-Elinkages is one example of a multi-channel partnership platform, built specifically for SaaS companies that want to launch fast and scale across channels.
+Elinkages is one example of a multi-source partnership platform, built specifically for MSPs that want to formalize referrals fast and scale across relationship types.
 The Growth Partnership Framework outlines how this ladder approach works in practice.

-Explore the platform that manages affiliates, referrals, creators, and co-marketing in one place.
+Explore the platform that manages client referrals, vCIOs/COIs, peer MSPs, and ISV/vendor partners in one place.

 Explore the PlatformHow to Choose the Right Software